no8cai/atlantis/README.md

 https://atlantis-tcam.onrender.com/

 ## Description:
-Our clone of the Amazon site has create, read, update, and delete features for products and cart.
+The clone of the Amazon site has create, read, update, and delete features for products and cart.
 Users can create products to sell and main while adding items to the cart.
 There is also a sellcentral feature for users to see and interact with their products.
 Users can log in to access all these features.
 In the wiki is the API documentation of the backend routes that we created.

 ## The technologies invoved